mrdbourke/your-first-kaggle-submission/README.md

 Email me anytime: daniel@mrdbourke.com

-Stay tuned for a blog post detailing the steps taken in the notebook soon.
+A full blog post to go along with the video and code is available [here](https://towardsdatascience.com/a-gentle-introduction-to-exploratory-data-analysis-f11d843b8184).